Ben Simms

 Backfire Mini Review

-I wrote an in-depth review of my electric skateboard, complete with photos.
-Read the full article by clicking the link!
+A detailed review of my electric skateboard, complete with accompanying photographs.
+The full article is available via the link.

 More2020 March